 Relocation of Minor Child

 A parent wishing to relocate with a minor child to a residence that substantially changes the geographical ties between the child and the other party must first file a motion to relocate the minor child, which will be set for a hearing.
-Both parents will have the opportunity to present evidence why the proposed relocation is or is not in the best interests of the child and other statutory factors are satisfied.
+Both parents will have the opportunity to present evidence why the proposed relocation is or is not in the best interests of the child.

 Premarital and Marital Agreements

 Colorado has adopted the Uniform Premarital and Marital Agreements Act, which allows individuals about to marry or spouses already married to enter into a contractual agreement that modifies the rights that the parties would otherwise have in the event of divorce.
 Often times parties desire to have such an agreement addressing how certain property either brought into the marriage or about to be acquired will be handled in the event of a divorce.
 Spousal maintenance in the event of a divorce can also be addressed and even waived in a premarital or marital agreement, subject to court approval.
 These agreements will only be enforceable if specific statutory factors are followed in their drafting and execution.